 Skip to Content

 The Rotstock Via Ferrata is an epic climb right next to the famous North Face Wall of Eiger.
-Using a harness, stairs and metal stairs you can climb 400m of incline to the 360-degree panoramic viewpoint.
+Using a harness, stairs, and metal stairs you can climb 400m of incline to the 360-degree panoramic viewpoint.
+In this blog post, I’ll tell you everything you need to know about doing the Rotstock Via Ferrata such as, how to get there, and what gear you need!

-YOU WILL LIKE THIS POST ASWELL: 4 AWESOME VIA FERRATA ROUTES IN SWITZERLAND
+YOU WILL LIKE THIS POST: 4 AWESOME VIA FERRATA ROUTES IN SWITZERLAND

-Hike Difficulty: The hike is marked with blue and white alpine trail signs, which is common for a via ferrata.
+• Hike Difficulty: The hike is marked with blue and white alpine trail signs, which is common for a via ferrata.
 It’s hard to measure the difficulty because you are strapped in on a cable the whole time.
 I would be comfortable taking an adventurous family on this tour.
-The incline was moderate compared to the Engelberg Via Feratta, which was directly up a wall.
+The incline was moderate compared to the Engelberg Via Ferrata, which was directly up a wall.
 At many points, you could stop and rest.
-I felt that at any point of danger you were strapped in our had a rope to guide you.
-Having said all of this, only adventurous and very physically able people should attempt this activity.
-No prior technical skills or mountaineering expertise required.
+I felt that at any point of danger, you were strapped in our had a rope to guide you.

 YOU WILL ALSO LIKE MY SWITZERLAND HIKING GUIDE: 50 AWESOME HIKES IN SWITZERLAND